Welcome to Disaster Aid UK & Ireland

 This page gives you more information about:

-- Continually review the type of aid (see Product Range) provided so that it can meet both immediate needs (drinking water, shelter and food) while ensuring that it is compatible with the future needs for rebuilding stable communities.
+- Continually review the type of aid (see Product Range) we can provide so that it is appropriate for both immediate needs and the future demands for rebuilding stable communities;

 - Raise funds to respond to disasters;

 - Identify countries for deployment (see Deployments and Fund Raising Campaigns);

 - Coordinate aid distribution with other agencies, authorities and the United Nations Cluster System;